sgsbucket/animan-doc/docs/faq/change_resource_thumbnail.md

 </Screenshot>

-## Upload an image as the thumbnail
+## Upload an image as the thumbnail.

 Open the Resource Page, then: